rimjhimroy/katacoda_test/Bioinformatics_starter/plastid/step3.md

 >>Q2: Can you find the genes giving the highest mean distance among the species? <<

+>>Q3: Do all the genes show a similar pattern?
+How can you explain your observations? <<

 **HINT:** Use the same loop method as in the previous exercise where we count the number of annotated genes.
+Repeat the steps for atleast *rps16* and *rpl14*